Oreoluwa-Se/Continuous-Control/Report.md

 <p align="center">
 <img src="./results/network_parameters.PNG">
 </p>
 The parameters are held constant for the randomly sampled buffer and the prioritiy sampled buffer.
+Lastly, we use a soft update scheme so the network learns every time step.

 ### Results
 For the test with random sampling the results are shown in the table and photo below: